its-hmtu/landing-page-viettel/GTM_EVENTS_SETUP.md

 - "GTM Event pushed:" when events are sent
 - "GA4 Event sent:" when GA4 events are sent
 - "Meta Pixel Event sent:" when Meta Pixel events are sent
+- "TikTok Pixel Event sent:" when TikTok events are sent

 ### 3. Test in GA4 Real-Time Reports